Item Number: FP504

 Scaping

-Hardneck garlic varieties like Music Garlic produce scapes, curly flower stalks that emerge from the center of the plant.
+Hardneck garlic varieties like this garlic produce scapes, curly flower stalks that emerge from the center of the plant.
 While the scapes are edible and delicious, their removal redirects energy to bulb development, resulting in larger cloves.
 Harvest scapes when they curl once or twice and use them in culinary dishes like pesto or stir-fries.

 Harvesting

-Music Garlic is typically ready for harvest in mid-summer, approximately 8 to 9 months after planting.
+It is typically ready for harvest in mid-summer, approximately 8 to 9 months after planting.
 Harvest the bulbs when the tops begin to dry and turn brown, and the outer skin of the bulbs becomes papery.
 Carefully lift the bulbs from the soil using a garden fork, taking care not to damage them.

 Flavor and Aroma Profile of Music Garlic

-Aroma Profile: Music Garlic is renowned for its robust and aromatic profile, characterized by a pungent and slightly spicy scent that sets it apart from other garlic varieties.
+Aroma Profile: It is renowned for its robust and aromatic profile, characterized by a pungent and slightly spicy scent that sets it apart from other garlic varieties.
 The porcelain type of this hardneck garlic emits a rich, aromatic fragrance that enhances the sensory experience when handling the large cloves and bulbs.
 Its cold-hardy nature ensures that the garlic retains its intense aroma throughout the growing season, providing a captivating and delightful garlic aroma that elevates any culinary application.

 Pairing Recommendations